pollonamid/docker-android-builder/README.md

 * Add basic documentation for different OS's and helpful tools like [Android-Kitchen](https://github.com/dsixda/Android-Kitchen)

 ### FAQ
-*Q:* Do I need Oracle Java?
+**Q:** Do I need Oracle Java?
-*A:* In most cases, no.  However, there have been instances where functionality that only exist in Oracle Java has been committed to AOSP projects ([Example](https://github.com/CyanogenMod/android_external_bouncycastle/commit/57c3bb556ef873a72010d6022edddc14e6bba9be)).
+**A:** In most cases, no.  However, there have been instances where functionality that only exist in Oracle Java has been committed to AOSP projects ([Example](https://github.com/CyanogenMod/android_external_bouncycastle/commit/57c3bb556ef873a72010d6022edddc14e6bba9be)).

-*Q:* Using <pre>adb devices</pre>, on the host system I can see my USB connected device.
+**Q:** Using *adb devices*, on the host system I can see my USB connected device.
 Why is it not listed through Docker?
-*A:* The USB port needs to be exposed to Docker.
+**A:** The USB port needs to be exposed to Docker.
 [See this Stack Overflow post](http://stackoverflow.com/questions/17792161/is-it-possible-to-expose-a-usb-device-to-a-lxc-docker-container)

 ### More information